It is a question we are often asked by our customers: Why are light boxes and cabinets grey? Well, we’re going to answer that for you.

 To understand why light cabinets are grey, it is important to understand a little bit of the science surrounding colour.

-This system is used to describe colour attributes, in terms of lightness chroma and hue to communicate colour accurately to suppliers’ designers and many others.
+This system is used to describe colour attributes, in terms of lightness, chroma and hue (L C H values) to communicate colour accurately to suppliers’ designers and many others.

 VeriVide offer colour training courses to help you better understand and communicate colour throughout your supply chain.

 For suppliers, this can result in fines and loss of contracts, and for retailers and brands, sales can suffer.
-See this phenomenon for yourself in the image below.
+See this phenomenon for yourself in the image below, the colour blocks along each row are identical but appear very different when on a graduated background (on the left) compared with a solid background.

 Image: Identical colours appearing different when seen on a different background

-However, neutral colours and particularly grey, do not alter our perception of colour.
-This makes neutral grey ideal for a light box.
+However, solid neutral colours and particularly grey, do not alter our perception of colour.
+This makes neutral grey the ideal colour for a light booth.

 The Munsell color space assigns values to determine how light or dark a colour is.
 For neutrals, black is 0 and white is 10, denoted N0 and N10 respectively.
 VeriVide offer two Munsell neutral grey colours of varying lightness, N5 and N7.
-VeriVide cabinets come with Munsell N5 as standard, which is in the middle of the Color Space.
-VeriVide also offer the lighter Munsell N7.
+VeriVide equipment is manufactured with Munsell N5 as standard, which is in the middle of the Color Space.
+We also offer the lighter Munsell N7 used to comply with some specifications or standards.

 Image: VeriVide 5574, N5 and N7 paint

-From 1964, VeriVide and Marks & Spencer have worked together in creating and updating VeriVide 5574 to create standardised assessment conditions in light boxes throughout their supply chain.
-The colour is a neutral grey, similar to N5.
+Since 1964, VeriVide and Marks & Spencer have worked together in creating and updating VeriVide 5574 for M&S standardised assessment conditions in light boxes throughout their product supply chain.
+The colour is a neutral grey, similar to N5 but slightly darker and greener.
+Several other retailers and brands approve 5574, however as of 2023 M&S have reverted to specification of Munsell N5 as the interior colour for light booths in their supply chain.
+For more information contact your local M&S sourcing office.

 Which colour should I choose?